openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

 2. Is the workflow different for single-node?
 Do we need to start the service and go through the orchestration steps for one node?
 If we don't, how do we handle the validations?
-3. How do we implement a feature flag in the installer?

-    - A build flag, like what we do for ARO and OKD today
-    - An environment variable that enables the commands under the `agent` prefix, which are otherwise completely disabled and inactive
-    - Hide the commands under the `agent` prefix from the `--help` output, but otherwise leave them fully active and operational

 ### Test Plan